NWQMC/pywqp/README.md

 </pre>

 <br/>
-###### Troublesooting help: getting an equivalent REST query URL
+##### Troublesooting help: getting an equivalent REST query URL
-When working with a module like pywqp, it's often very helpful to be able to produce a query that duplicates the one being issued by a module.
+When working with a module like pywqp, it's often very helpful to be able to produce a query that duplicates the one being issued by the module.
 The duplicate query can be run independently though a utility such as curl (or a browser, as long as the browser handles outbound query parameter urlencoding correctly.)

 pywqp provides this via `create_rest_url`, a function that takes the same `host_url`, `resource_label`, `params`, and `mime_type` arguments that are made to a call to `request_wqp_data`.
 Instead of making a call to WQP and returning a `requests.response` object, `create_rest_url` returns a paste-ready URL that can be set from a different client.